nidhishkrishnan/ngListSelect/README.md

 ##How do I add this to my project?

+You can download this by:

+ - Using bower and running ```bower install ngListSelect```
-You can download the minified and unminified version manually from CDN
+ - You can download the minified and unminified version manually from CDN
 ```
 <script type="text/javascript" src="https://cdn.rawgit.com/nidhishkrishnan/ngListSelect/master/ngListSelect.min.js"></script>
 <script type="text/javascript" src="https://cdn.rawgit.com/nidhishkrishnan/ngListSelect/master/ngListSelect.js"></script>